oliverlengeling/DevConvert/README.md

-# IMPORTANT: The GUI version is no longer supported and will remain as is..
+# IMPORTANT: The GUI version is no longer supported and will remain as is.

 In the "Stable" tag the GUI version with limited capabilities is available in the source code.